Medically reviewed by Drugs.com. Last updated on Jul 1, 2020.

 Pregnancy Risk Factor D Pregnancy Considerations

-Aminoglycosides may cause fetal harm if administered to a pregnant woman.
+Aminoglycosides may cause fetal harm if administered during pregnancy.
 There are several reports of total irreversible bilateral congenital deafness in children whose mothers received a different aminoglycoside (streptomycin) during pregnancy.
 Although serious side effects to the fetus/infant have not been reported following maternal use of all aminoglycosides, a potential for harm exists.